On proving the robustness of algorithms for early fault-tolerant quantum computers: Provable Robustness of Randomized Fourier Estimation

 \subsection{Bounded adversarial noise model}

 We first present a worst case analysis under the condition that the noise is bounded.
+We give two physical settings in which the BAN model can applied to: \begin{enumerate} \item In the first setting (Appendix \ref{appendix:motivation_BAN_model}) we assume Pauli Errors in the state preparation and model the errors occuring in the unitary as the noisy unitary being $\tilde{U} = \mathcal{E} \circ U$ where $\mathcal{E}$ is the Pauli Channel and $U$ is the noiseless unitary.
+The analogues of equations \eqref{eq:BAN_prob_cos} and \eqref{eq:BAN_prob_sin} are of course long and unwieldy but the general form can be subsumed with in the BAN model by providing what the $\eta$ is. \item The second is a simpler noise model and easier for analysis and is analyzed in this section.
+It assumes the more dominant source of noise comes for just dephasing errors.
+Possible realistic settings in which it might be relevant are discussed. \end{enumerate}

 This setting allows the adversary to choose any deviation of the Hadamard test probabilities as long as they are within some limit.
 We can provide performance guarantees as long as this limit is under the bound.
 Any results we establish that assume bounded adversarial noise will be quite general because we have made limited assumptions about the nature of the noise.
 The bounded adversarial noise model assumes the following: once the parameters of the algorithm have been set (e.g. number of samples $M$, number of discrete points $K$, and the true value of the parameter $\theta$), an adversary is able to set $\eta_{1,k}$ and $\eta_{2,k}$ to any value in the interval $[-\bar{\eta},\bar{\eta}]$.
 The performance of any algorithm will be dependent on $\bar{\eta}$.
 For the purpose of our analysis, we assume $\bar{\eta} < \frac{2\sqrt{2}}{9\pi}$.
 While these assumptions allow for a more general setting, in a more realistic noise setting; in practice, noise tends not to act adversarially, but randomly.
 The following theorem summarizes our analysis of the algorithm in the bounded adversarial noise setting. \begin{theorem}[BAN Model Analysis] Let the Hadamard tests be subject to the bounded adversarial noise model with bound $\bar{\eta}$.
 Given that the inputs are

 and $K\geq\lceil \frac{2\pi}{\epsilon}\rceil$, Algorithm \ref{alg:dft_rae} gives an $\epsilon$-accurate estimate of any $\theta\in[0,\pi]$ with success probability greater than $1-\delta$. \end{theorem} \begin{proof} Lemma \ref{lem:inspec_suff} ensures that the algorithm succeeds if $K=\lceil 2\pi/\epsilon\rceil > 4$ and all estimated coefficients are in spec (i.e. within $\frac{4}{9\pi}$ of their expected value).
 Lemma \ref{lem:BAN_inspec_likelihood} ensures that, under the bounded adversarial noise model with bound $\bar{\eta}$, Algorithm~\ref{alg:dft_rae} will have all coefficients in spec with likelihood at least $1-{4K}\textup{exp} \left(-\frac{2M\left(1 - \frac{9\pi}{2\sqrt{2}}\bar{\eta}\right)^2}{81\pi^2} \right)$.
 To ensure that this likelihood is greater than $1-\delta$, we set $M\geq\lceil\frac{81\pi^2}{2}\left({1} - \frac{9\pi}{2\sqrt{2}} \bar{\eta}\right)^{-2}\ln\left(\frac{8\pi}{\delta\epsilon}\right)\rceil$ and $K\geq\lceil \frac{2\pi}{\epsilon}\rceil$. \end{proof}